devoej/fwpR/README.md

 ## fwpR package

-`fwpR` provides functions commonly used by the Proffitt research team to improve workflow and coding efficiency.
+`fwpR` provides functions commonly used by the research unit team to improve workflow and coding efficiency.

 To install or update, run: `devtools::install_github("devoej/fwpR")`